itmekevin/CoinStir/README.md

 Logic Flow:

 Funds are deposited into the Host contract by the user, which triggers a message to the Enclave contract including details of the transaction.
-The user can then interact with the relayer provided by the front end to create meta-txns that get submitted by the relayer, keeping the wallet that initiated the txn private.
-Additionally, users can approve additional wallets to both distribute and receive ETH on behalf of the original wallet.
-This allows for unique organizational structures of wallets, as well as the ability to privately receive funds all on the same dashboard.
+The user can then interact with an on-chain relayer through the front end or directly to create meta-txns that get submitted by the relayer, keeping the wallet that initiated the txn private.
+Txns can be made in 2 different ways, internally and externally.
+Internal transactions are contained entirely within the CoinStir Enclave, and no funds are moved on ETH making them faster and cheaper.
+External transactions trigger funds to be distributed on Ethereum, meaning they will be directly accessible to the receiving wallet, though it will take slightly longer and be more gas intensive.

 Deposits: